Do Not Go Through The Probate Process Alone

-Through probate, a deceased person's debts are settled and assets are distributed to his or her beneficiaries.
-The deceased person's financial affairs are also wrapped up through specific court procedures.
+Through probate, a deceased person’s debts are settled, and assets are distributed to his or her beneficiaries.
+The deceased person’s financial affairs are also wrapped up through specific court procedures.
 In Florida, a personal representative is appointed to manage the probate of the estate.
-This person may obtain a lawyer to advise him or her throughout the legal process.

 Navigating You Through Estate Administration And Probate

 The distribution of assets is often called estate administration.
 This process typically happens in one of two ways: